aiven/aiven-docs/docs/products/kafka/concepts/governance-overview.md

 Aiven for Apache Kafka environments effectively.

 :::note
-Governance for Aiven for Apache Kafka is currently in limited availability (LA).
+Governance for Aiven for Apache Kafka is in limited availability (LA).
 Only a subset of governance features are available at this stage.
 More features and functionalities are incrementally added as development continues.
 :::